Deterministic conditionals

 programming languages, TLA+ specification authors with programming experience

-often default to writing expressions such as IF A THEN B ELSE C
+often default to writing expressions such as IF A THEN B ELSE C. We

 encourage those authors to use this construct more sparingly.
 In our